 Ensuring that the marine spatial data governance requirements and stumble blocks are known and communicated helps promote the policies and legislation necessary to support and enable the MSDI as part of a national or regional enterprise solution supporting decision-making for the management of marine space.

-4.1.1.3 GEBCO as an example of marine spatial data governance

-The General Bathymetric Chart of the Oceans (GEBCO) is a well-established international institution with a mission to map the world’s oceans.
-GEBCO’s marine spatial data governance illustrates an example of collaborative international governance with participation from government, commercial, not for profit and academic sectors.
-In order to address the areas of governance that it needs to map the worlds’ oceans, it has established several sub-committees of experts whose work can be related to the UNGGIM IGIF Pathways: Governance, Data, Technology and Innovation, Communications, Education and Training and Partnerships.

-Because it has a voluntary participation basis where each participant’s organisation funds individually their attendance, GEBCO’s ocean mapping progress would be limited without a major financial enabler: the Nippon Foundation – GEBCO Seabed 2030 project.
-This project, with oversight by GEBCO and direct contribution to its mission, is presently the effective driving force behind GEBCO ocean mapping.
-It brings forth financial support and resources distributed worldwide stimulating the development of Partnerships, Innovation, Governance, Success indicators (number of partners, percentage of world oceans mapped to modern standards), Outreach, Communications and sustains a global community of practice.

 4.1.2 Policy and Legal

 Whereas marine spatial data governance makes the coordination, engagement and implementation of an MSDI possible, compliance with the national marine and data policy, administrative and legal framework must also be maintained at all times.
 This framework establishes the legal and regulatory environment where the MSDI will integrate.
 It gives teeth to the Marine Spatial Governance by forcing mandatory contribution, data management obligations, and defining geospatial areas of enforcement.
 Legislative and administrative gaps as well as marine domain mandates must be examined carefully with other government stakeholders to assess whether the domestic marine laws are sufficient to enable, maintain and sustain the MSDI capacity building.